Top 5 Phillies with a Hall of Fame case

 There are more than a handful of candidates, but here are MLB.com’s top five players with Phillies connections currently without a bronze plaque in Cooperstown, N.Y.

-Rollins appeared on 9.4 percent of ballots cast by the BBWAA in his first year of eligibility in 2022 and 12.9% in '23, which keeps him on the ballot for at least another year.
+Rollins appeared on 9.4 percent of ballots cast by the BBWAA in his first year of eligibility in 2022 and has remained in contention in the years since.
 (Players must hit the 5 percent mark to remain on the ballot for up to 10 years of eligibility.)

 There are many reasons why he deserves serious consideration.
 Rollins finished his career with 2,455 hits.
 He won the National League Most Valuable Player Award in 2007, batting .296 with 30 home runs, 94 RBIs and an .875 OPS.
 He won four Gold Glove Awards and one Silver Slugger Award.
 He made three NL All-Star teams and earned MVP votes in five seasons.
 He helped the Phillies win a World Series, two NL pennants and five consecutive NL East titles.
 He was brilliant defensively.